 - If you have sweaty palms, bring a tissue to help keep your hands dry between handshakes.

-- You can drop-off your coat, backpacks, or other items you don’t want to carry around in the coat check room in the Festival.
+- You can drop off your coat, backpacks, or other items in the coat check room in the Festival Center.

-- Wear comfortable dress shoes, because you’ll be standing awhile.
+- Wear comfortable dress shoes, because you’ll be standing a long time.

 - Read more professional attire tips for men and women.

 - You’ll want to have a padfolio, binder, or folder to keep your resume and prepared list of questions organized.
-You can also store materials you receive from employers here.
+This is also a good place to store materials you receive from employers.

 - List of organizations, notes, and questions